 having it longer than the period of a few lines, high frequency noise is

-screen hides any minor noise triggering anyway.
+small screen hides any minor noise triggering anyway.

 How the two chassis are arranged in the cabinet.
 Rather awkward